KubeDeckio/KubeDeck/collections/_tools/KubeBuddy.md

 ---
-title: "KubeBuddy"
+title: "KubeBuddy powered by KubeDeck"
-description: "KubeBuddy helps you monitor and analyze your Kubernetes clusters without fuss.
-Run quick checks for health, security, and workload performance."
+description: "Run Kubernetes health checks and best practice scans in seconds.
+KubeBuddy powered by KubeDeck is a PowerShell tool for AKS and Kubernetes cluster monitoring, reporting, and analysis."
 date: 2025-03-19
 weight: 2
 header_transparent: false